WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Class | The role's class.
 Team | The role's team.
 Type | The role's type.
-Players | All players that have this role.
+Players | All players who have this role.
-Count | Returns the amount of roles.
+Count | Returns the number of roles.

 ### Active Extra Role Type